Wellesbourne: Features

 Outside the village is Warwick Crop Centre which is part of the University of Warwick.
 It was originally established in 1949 as the National Vegetable Research Centre.
 It became Horticulture Research International in 1990, which was bought by the university in 2004.
 The establishment, which covers 472 acre is recognised internationally for its research in sustainable agriculture, horticulture and food security.

 Chedham's Yard, a historic agricultural building with blacksmith's and wheelwright's workshops, won BBC TV's Restoration Village competition in 2006.

 Airfield

 There is a small airfield called Wellesbourne Mountford Airfield, also the site of Wellesbourne Market, the Midlands' largest open-air market, held every Saturday and bank holiday Mondays.

-The airfield hosts a Wings and Wheels event each year.
-In 2009 the event took place on 19 August and featured Avro Vulcan XH558, Avro Vulcan XM655, Red Arrows (with Avro Vulcan XM655 being the star of the show) and a number of classic vehicles and military vehicles.
-Events have taken place in June since 2010 including 21 June 2015 and 19 June 2016.
+The airfield hosts a Wings and Wheels event each year which features a number of classic vehicles and military vehicles.
+Events have taken place in June since 2010.
 2014 celebrated the 50th anniversary of XM655 having been delivered to the RAF and the 30th anniversary of the aircraft's delivery to Wellesbourne.

 There is also a museum which includes a number of aircraft and a wartime emergency underground bunker.